COMP467TheLazyTrain/467-bare-bones/README.md

 ![ReVamp_banner](https://user-images.githubusercontent.com/26126449/101236156-a615e300-3683-11eb-9f98-4516aa1ee90d.png)
 # What is ReVamp?

+## Mission:
+ReVamp keeps the user’s experience and wallet in mind.
+Our goal is to provide a high quality photo editing service and make it as accessible, affordable and flexible as we possibly can.

-For the average user who needs basic image filteringDma, the PLACEHOLDERAPPNAME is a web application that will provide a convenient interface to process images.
+For the average user who needs basic image filtering, ReVamp is a web application that will provide a convenient interface to process images.
 The system will maintain and provide customers with basic image processing needs.
 This system will contain a collection of premade filters ready to apply to any image.
 Unlike the current, competition paid features will be free to use.

 ## Team Members :sparkles:

 :ballot_box_with_check: **Product Manager: [Kyle Astudillo](https://github.com/KyleAstudillo)**